sarkispa/EnvRegCement/README.md

 # EnvRegCement

-Replication of Stephen Ryan's ECMA 2012 article
+Replication of Stephen Ryan's ECMA 2012 article for the Empirical Methods in Applied Micro Class.